urbanistica/neue-welt/_pages/about.md

 A novel is not a lecture.
 It's not a thesis.
 It's not an object lesson.
 It's not a moral tale, in itelf, though it contains its own morality.
 In **Neue Welt**, my two characters, and the child they raise together are the core of the story.
 Wildly different in temperament, both are, in some degree, drawn to each other, in the ways that opposites not only attract, but also reveal what is painfully the same between them.

 Karolina – hurt but resourceful, angry but capable of overcoming her anger, immoral to the world, but containing her own profound sense of truth: Wolf, with his own pain, but also a belief in systems, aware that the world's impulse to reward can require flexibility and adaptation, but sometimes the victim of his own rigiditiy; morally certain, but with his own sense of truth untested.
-Each finds in the other a way to cope, and a tormentor, as they live through extraordinary times.
+Each finds in the other a lover, a way to cope, and a tormentor, as they live through extraordinary times.